René Dreyfus: Driving career

-The following year he won the race outright in a Bugatti, beating by 22 seconds the highly regarded Bugatti factory team, led by William Grover-Williams, winner of the previous year, and Louis Chiron.
+The following year, Dreyfus won the 1930 Monaco Grand Prix outright in a Bugatti, beating by 22 seconds the highly regarded Bugatti factory team, led by William Grover-Williams, winner of the previous year, and local Louis Chiron.
 Realizing that factory cars were always faster than the cars owned by private entrants, Dreyfus reasoned that his only chance of winning lay in avoiding refueling stops, so he had additional fuel tanks added to his car with the intent of running the race without stop.
 This was not common practice at the time, since it was felt that fatigue would make it impossible, but Dreyfus' strategy proved correct.

-The next few years saw Grand Prix racing become a metaphor for war, as the Nazi government of Germany chose this arena to prove their inherent superiority, nationalized the Mercedes-Benz and Auto Union racing teams, gave them seemingly unlimited money and ran them like a military campaign.
-This led to a remarkable era of competition.
-While many of the best European drivers of the era, for instance Chiron, were hired by the German teams and jumped at the chance to drive the most advanced cars available, as a Jew this option was not available to Dreyfus.
+The next few years saw Grand Prix racing become a metaphor for war, as the government of Germany chose this arena to prove their inherent superiority, supported the Mercedes-Benz and Auto Union racing teams, and gave the Silver Arrows seemingly unlimited money.
+This led to a remarkable era of competition, mainly between these to brands, with occasional underdog wins by other brands.
+While many of the best European drivers of the era, for instance Chiron, Achille Varzi, Tazio Nuvolari, Richard Seaman were hired by the German teams and jumped at the chance to drive the most advanced cars available, as a Jew this option was not available to Dreyfus.
 Instead he, like the few other underdogs competing against the German teams, had to defend his nation's pride by dint of heroic skill and daring in inferior machinery.
-Although France had been the birthplace of automobile racing, it now was a distant third in the racing hierarchy, behind the all-consuming German onslaught and the perennially victorious Italians.
+Although France had been the birthplace of automobile racing, it now was a distant third in the racing hierarchy, behind the all-consuming German onslaught and the perennially victorious Italian Alfa Romeo and Maserati.

-Escaping Nazi-occupied France, Dreyfus traveled to the United States to compete in the 1940 Indianapolis 500 alongside fellow Frenchman René Le Bègue.
+Prior to France getting occupied, Dreyfus traveled to the United States to compete in the 1940 Indianapolis 500 alongside fellow Frenchman René Le Bègue.
 Driving a pair of Maseratis for the American/French owner Lucy O'Reilly Schell, Le Bègue qualified 31st, but Dreyfus was bumped and ended up as the second alternate.
 On race day, it was decided for the two drivers to split time in the car, and each drove two stints of approximately 50 laps (125 miles) apiece.
 Le Bègue started the race and ran approximately laps 1–50 and laps 101–150.
 Dreyfus piloted the car for laps 51–100 and from 151 to the finish.
 The pair brought the car home in 10th place, flagged 8 laps down.
 A rainstorm prompted officials to flag the race after only the first three finishers received the checkered flag.